Working Together Successfully Requires a Process

-Just as an attorney won’t provide legal counsel or a doctor medical advice on introductory or exploratory calls, I don’t offer any marketing advice because these conversations are not strategic ones.
+Just as an attorney won’t provide legal counsel or a physician medical advice on introductory or exploratory calls, I don’t offer any marketing advice because these conversations are not strategic ones.
 They are informational only.
 Their purpose is for us to determine if, based on your unique content marketing requirements, I can provide the right mix of services can help you and I’m a fit for your distinct organizational culture.

 So, no, I won’t be providing any strategic content writing advice or consulting to your organization during these short calls.

 To gain more confidence in my ability to serve your needs, please feel free to read the numerous blog posts I’ve written that show my editorial content writing aptitude.
-Also, review my recent article credits and read the significant copy I’ve written for this site that show my copywriting, editorial content writing and journalism skills.
+Also, review my recent article credits and read the significant copy I’ve written for this site that shows my copywriting, editorial content writing and journalism skills.